envoyproxy/data-plane-api/docs/root/operations/cli.rst

 .. option:: --config-yaml <yaml string>

   *(optional)* The YAML string for a v2 bootstrap configuration.
-If --config-path is also set, the values in this yaml string will override and merge with the ones --config-path.
+If :option:`--config-path` is also set, the values in this YAML string will override and merge with the bootstrap loaded from :option:`--config-path`.
-   Because YAML is a superset of JSON, a json string may also be passed to --config-yaml.
+   Because YAML is a superset of JSON, a JSON string may also be passed to :option:`--config-yaml`.
-   --config-yaml is not compatible with bootstrap v1.
+   :option:`--config-yaml` is not compatible with bootstrap v1.

    Example overriding the node id on the command line: